 There are three types of omega-3s:

-Fish oil is a good source of omega-3s and contains DHA and EPA.
+Fish oil can be a good source of omega-3s and contains DHA and EPA.
 The fatty acid is known for its anti-inflammatory effects on your body, especially against specific conditions like heart disease, high blood pressure, cholesterol, and rheumatoid arthritis.

 While there’s no cure for UC, growing research suggests that fish oil may help reduce or prevent inflammation in your colon.
 Not only this, but some studies claim omega-3s can also reduce the need to take anti-inflammatory drugs and promote healthy weight gain in people with UC.